b01/interception/README.md

 ## How it works

 The built-in wrapper for protocols like HTTP are first unregistered, then replaced with the StreamWrappers\Http wrapper.
-When an HTTP request is made using stream PHP functions\fopen or \fsockopen, the interception wrapper will make then make a TCP connection and return that as a resource for those functions.
+When an HTTP request is made using stream PHP functions \fopen or \file_get_contents, the interception wrapper will then make a TCP connection and return that as a resource for those functions.

 Only content read using the returned TCP resource will be saved to a file when \fclose is called.
 If at a later time, another request is made to that same URL, a file resource to the saved request is initialized and returned for those functions.
-What ever content that was retrieved from the previous TCP connection will be served for any following request; to that exact URL.
+What ever content that was retrieved from the previous TCP connection will be served up for any following request; to that exact URL.

-In cases where this is the first call to a URL, using \fopen, and \foef did not return TRUE; then only partical content will be saved.
-At minimum the HEADERS for the request will be saved.
+In cases where this is the first call to a URL, using \fopen, but \foef did not return TRUE; then only partial content will be saved.
+At minimum the HEADER for the request will be saved.

-If two or more request to the same URL is made using \fopen or fsockopen, before any are closed.
-They will all have independent TCP resources.
-They will each save a file on \fclose, with the later overwriting the previous.
+If two or more request to the same URL are made using \fopen or \file_get_contents, and before any are closed; They will all have independent TCP resources.
+They will each save a file on \fclose, with the later overwriting the previous save.

 ## Examples